OPCFoundation/UA-.NETStandard-Samples/README.md

 ## How to build and run the OPC UA Xamarin Client
 - Please refer to the OPC UA [Xamarin Client](Samples/XamarinClient/readme.md) for a detailed description how to run the UA Xamarin Client on UWP, Android and iOS.

-## What happened to the OPC UA Web Telemetry sample?
-The web telemetry sample was removed as there is a much more complete (and better looking!) solution now available [here](https://github.com/azure/azure-iot-connected-factory).
-You can try this new solution, called "Connected Factory", out [here](http://www.azureiotsuite.com).

 ## Contributing
 We strongly encourage community participation and contribution to this project.
 First, please fork the repository and commit your changes there.
 Once happy with your changes you can generate a 'pull request'.